kolenaIO/kolena/docs/metrics/iou.md

 !!! info "Guides: Commonly Used Bounding Box Representations"

     A bounding box is often defined by the $x$ and $y$ coordinates of the top-left and bottom-right corners.
+This is the format used in this guide and in the `kolena` package.

-Another commonly used representation is the $x$ and $y$ coordinates of bounding box center, and the width and the height of the box.
+    Another commonly used representation is the $x$ and $y$ coordinates of bounding box center, along with the width and height of the box.

 </div>